 22.1 Posterior probability distributions

-The Regression Coefficients table reports for each estimated coefficient a few summary measures of the posterior distributions of the estimated coefficients.
+The Regression Coefficients table reports, for each estimated coefficient, a few summary measures of the posterior distributions of the estimated coefficients.
 Here, we only have the summary measures of one posterior: the posterior of the model’s mean \(\mu\).
 The table also has three diagnostic measures, which you can ignore for now.

-Here’s a break down of the table’s columns:
+Here’s a breakdown of the table’s columns:

-• l-95% CI and u-95% CI, the lower and upper limits of the 95% Bayesian Credible Interval (more on these below).
+l-95% CI and u-95% CI, the lower and upper limits of the 95% Bayesian Credible Interval (more on these below).

-• Finally, Rhat, Bulk_ESS, Tail_ESS are diagnostics of the MCMC chains.
-We will treat model diagnostics in XXX.
+Finally, Rhat, Bulk_ESS, Tail_ESS are diagnostics of the MCMC chains, which you can ignore for now.

 The Further distributional parameters table has the same structure.
 In this model, the posterior mean of \(\sigma\) is 317.88 ms and the posterior SD of \(\sigma\) is 3.17 ms.